Debt Management Program FAQ

 Credit counseling refers to the process of consulting with a certified credit counselor to review your budget and debts to determine your best path to achieve financial stability.
 The counselor helps you find the right solution for your situation.
 In some cases, this will be enrollment in a debt management program.
 However, in other cases the counselor may help you reach a different solution.

 Don’t wait.
 Get the help you need today!

 As mentioned in the last answer, going through credit counseling doesn’t mean that you’re locked into enrolling in a debt management program.
 You can get expert advice on your best options to get out of debt so you can find the right solution for your unique needs and financial situation.
 So the first credit counseling session has no obligations attached to it and it’s 100% free.
-If you’re facing problems with debt, call Consolidated Credit today at to speak with a certified credit counselor or tell us about your situation through our free online application.
+If you’re facing problems with debt, call Consolidated Credit today at to speak with a certified credit counselor.